kasooja/cl-esa/README.md

 6. Then run AbstractsOTDFIndexer.java (https://github.com/kasooja/cl-esa/blob/master/processor/processor.wiki.abstracts/src/main/java/eu/monnetproject/clesa/processor/wiki/abstracts/AbstractsOTDFIndexer.java).
 This would create a monolingual index following the settings in the previous step.
 Follow the steps 5 and 6 for both French and English.
 So, now you have monolingual indices for both English and French.
 Next steps would be to utilize these to build multilingual indices.

+7. Change the config settings in MultiLingualAbstractsOTDFProcessor.properties file (here at https://github.com/kasooja/cl-esa/blob/master/processor/processor.wiki.abstracts/load/eu.monnetproject.clesa.processor.wiki.abstracts.MultiLingualAbstractsOTDFProcessor.properties).
+Do it first for English as it would be used as the pivot e.g. for English, englishOTDFIndexDirPathToRead=give the index path created in the previous step, abstractLanguageISOCodeThisTime=en, multiLingualOTDFXmlToWrite=give a path of a new OTDF xml to be written.
+However, the next time when you update the settings for French, you would need to provide the values for these parameters as well: otherLanguageOTDFIndexDirPathToRead=path for the French index created in the previous step 6, and multiLingualOTDFXmlToRead=would be the multilingual OTDF file created in step 7 starting with English pivot and multiLingualOTDFXmlToWrite=would be the path to a new OTDF xml file.
+Essentially, you keep updating the multiLingualOTDFXmlToWrite and multiLingualOTDFXmlToRead every time you put a new language information in the OTDF.

+8. Then run MultiLingualAbstractsOTDFProcessor.java (https://github.com/kasooja/cl-esa/blob/master/processor/processor.wiki.abstracts/src/main/java/eu/monnetproject/clesa/processor/wiki/abstracts/MultiLingualAbstractsOTDFProcessor.java).
+This would create a multilingual OTDF xml file in a series of steps following the languages you want to index.
+Run steps 7 and 8 both for English (first, pivot lang) and French.